hiriumi/mysql-vagrant/README.md

 ## How to Start to Use mysql Client
-You may want to change the initial password to something else.
-Here are the steps.
+You may want to change the initial password to something else or just start to use MySQL on the Vagrant VM.
 1. SSH into Vagrant.
     ```
     vagrant ssh